top of page

 • Instagram

-erin dahlby
+erin dahlby with mandolin and hat

-Erin was born in Waverly, Iowa and grew up playing piano and alto saxophone, singing in choir, and listening to a mix of rock and folk music.
+Erin Dahlby was born in Waverly, Iowa and grew up playing piano and alto saxophone, singing in choir, and listening to a mix of rock and folk music.
 In the sixth grade, she bought a used electric guitar with her paper route money, picked up a Guns N’ Roses guitar book, and started teaching herself chords.
 With the concerts, recitals, lessons, and shoeboxes full of cassette tapes, music was an integral part of Erin’s upbringing.
 After moving to Estes Park, Colorado at the age of 20, Erin began playing the acoustic guitar and built up a large repertoire of Bob Dylan songs, memorizing his lyrics while gradually learning new chords.
 A few years later, she was introduced to the local bluegrass and jam band scene.
 The sounds of David Grisman, Jeff Austin, and Chris Thile inspired Erin to pick up the mandolin, and she started regularly going to bluegrass jams.
 She also performed occasionally with various local groups, playing everything from Richard Thompson to Britney Spears on the mandolin, and the experience propelled Erin to want to perform more.
 In 2013, Erin gathered some musician friends who had never met each other and formed the group Ran Off The Rooster, a “women-powered string band”.
 The trio played shows and festivals for several years, competed in the 2018 RockyGrass band competition, and recorded a full length studio album.
 Erin loves roots music and the blend of traditional and contemporary styles.
 She is greatly influenced by the lyricism of Ani Difranco, Bob Dylan, and Gillian Welch; she is inspired by the harmonies of Shovels & Rope, Jamestown Revival, and Watchhouse; and she can’t ever get enough of the Punch Brothers.
 Since Lost Penny (formerly Dahlby & Nadine) started performing in 2016, Erin has enjoyed the hard work and focus they put into the intricately woven harmonies, compelling lyrics, and creative arrangements that make their sound unique.

 • Instagram